Anyone can make a complaint about a councillor or a co-opted member breaching the Code of Conduct.

 - Complete the complaints form.

-- Submit your completed form to us in the post or by email to the details listed on the form.
+- Submit your completed form to us by post or email to the details listed on this page.

 - We'll acknowledge receipt of your complaint within 5 working days of receiving it.